-The object of the Reputational Risk Framework Policy is to establish a benchmark framework for the monitoring and management of reputational risk to be implemented by all the Divisions of the Group on a coordinated basis with the Investor Relations Division.
+The object of the Reputational Risk Framework Policy is to establish a benchmark framework for the monitoring and management of reputational risk to be implemented by all of the divisions of the companies making up the Group on a coordinated basis with the ESG Division (or such division as assumes the duties thereof).

-The management of reputation seeks two complementary objectives, to bring out opportunities that trigger favourable behaviour towards the company, and to diminish reputational risk.
+The management of corporate reputation seeks two complementary objectives: to bring out opportunities that trigger favourable behaviour towards the Company and the other companies of the Group, and to minimise and mitigate the reputational risk in the activities they perform.

-There is a direct relationship between this policy and the Stakeholder Engagement Policy, the purpose of which is to identify the Company's Stakeholders, engage them and strengthen relations of trust with them.
+There is a direct relationship between this policy and the Stakeholder Engagement Policy, the purpose of which include identifying the Company's Stakeholders, engaging them and strengthening relations of trust with them.

-The Reputational Risk Framework Policy establishes various recommendations, including crisis management, and lists indicators for monitoring, like RepTrak, as well as standards for measuring the reputation of the Company and its Group.
+The Reputational Risk Framework Policy establishes various recommendations, including crisis management, and lists indicators for monitoring, like RepTrak, as well as standards for measuring the reputation of the Company and its subsidiaries.

-Occupational Safety and Health Risk Policy
+Occupational Safety and Health Policy

-The Company's Board of Directors, recognising the importance of occupational safety and health risks, undertakes to carry out the actions required to provide safe and healthy conditions for the prevention of work-related injuries and health impairments that are suited to the purpose, size and context of each organisation and to the specific nature of the risks for employees of both the Company and the other companies within the Group, as well as in its spheres of influence, thereby contributing to the achievement of goals three and eight of the Sustainable Development Goals (SDGs) approved by the United Nations.
+The Company's Board of Directors, recognising the importance of occupational safety and health risks, undertakes to carry out the actions required to provide safe and healthy conditions for the prevention of work-related injuries and health impairments that are suited to the purpose, size and context of each organisation and to the specific nature of the risks for employees of both the Company and the other companies within the Group, as well as in their spheres of influence, thereby contributing to the achievement of goals three and eight of the Sustainable Development Goals (SDGs) approved by the United Nations (UN).

-To achieve this goal, the Group adheres to and promotes the following main principles, among others, that must inform all of its activities:
+To achieve this goal, the companies of the Group adhere to and promote the following main principles, among others, that must inform all of their activities:

-- a) Quality, productivity and the profitability of its activities are as important as the safety and health (both physical and mental) of the people participating in the value chain, including their emotional, psychological and social well-being.
-All of the foregoing are permanent and basic objectives of the Group. - b) The safety of such people must always prevail.
-The prevention of work-related injuries and health impairments can be achieved by allocating resources and training to this end. - c) The integration of occupational safety and health in all business processes is a basic principle of effectiveness and efficiency and of collective responsibility. - d) The understanding of health as a state of complete physical, mental and social well-being, promoting mental health through actions that create environments and living conditions that nurture mental health and allow people to adopt and maintain healthy lifestyles.
+- a) Quality, productivity and the profitability of their activities are as important as the safety and physical, mental and emotional health of the people participating in the value chain, including their psychological and social well-being, all of which are permanent and fundamental Group-level objectives. - b) The safety of such people must always prevail.
+The prevention of work-related injuries and health impairments can be achieved by allocating resources and training to this end. - c) The integration of occupational safety and health in all business processes is a basic principle of effectiveness and efficiency and of collective responsibility. - d) The understanding of health as a state of complete physical, mental and emotional well-being, promoting actions that create environments and living conditions that nurture and allow people to adopt and maintain healthy habits.